kkamara/nodejs-scraper/readme.md

 # nodejs-scraper

 (2022) Use JavaScript technologies to crawl and click buttons on websites with GUI.
+Tested on Windows and Ubuntu Linux.

 * [Important note:](#note)